usnistgov/fireflow_testing/README.md

 Testing environment for [fireflow](https://github.com/usnistgov/fireflow).

-The main purpse (so far) is to verify that `fireflow` has support for opening a large variety of files conveniently (that is, by only using configuration flags to repair non-compliance).
+The main purpose (so far) is to verify that `fireflow` has support for opening a large variety of files conveniently (that is, by only using configuration flags to repair non-compliance).

-Note that data integrity (that is, ensuring that the data in the file is that data that is actually presented) is at least partly covered by the unit tests in `fireflow` itself.
+Note that data integrity (that is, ensuring that the data in the file is the same data that is actually presented) is at least partly covered by the unit tests in `fireflow` itself.

 # Obtaining files